 D&O defends officers and directors against claims of wrongful acts in their corporate capacity.
-The structural shape of your tower.
-Sides A, B, and C. determines who gets paid in what order when a real claim hits.
+The structural shape of your tower, Sides A, B, and C, determines who gets paid, and in what order, when a real claim hits.

 Side A pays directors and officers directly when the company cannot or will not indemnify them (derivative suits, insolvency).
 Side B reimburses the company when it advances or pays defense and indemnity for its officers.
 Side C provides entity coverage for securities claims against the company itself.
-A complete coverage usually layers a Side-A DIC (difference-in-conditions) excess above the primary tower to fill specific Side-A gaps.
+A well-built D&O tower usually layers a Side-A DIC (difference-in-conditions) excess above the primary tower to fill specific Side-A gaps.

 Any company with outside investors, an independent board, employees who might bring whistleblower claims, M&A activity, or capital-raise plans should carry D&O. For pre-IPO and venture-backed companies, the structure of the tower can be the difference between recruiting a board and not.